16hchung/console_blackjack/README.md

 My AI player after training had a win rate of ~43.2%.

+There is a gap between this rate and the winning odds of basic strategy.
+I suspect that that gap could be bridged by allowing more moves like doubling down or insurance betting.

 ## Usage
 #### Requirements
 Unix system, python3.6, anaconda, pip, pytorch 1.2, and cuda toolkit